 In accordance with the Department of Education, all students at Hampton High School are required to achieve minimum mark of 60% to receive the credit for a course.
 Students in Grades 10, 11 and 12 are on a credit system.
 Each course is worth 4 credits.
-Grade 10 students are required to successfully complete 100 credit hours; Grade 11 and 12 students must complete 72 credit hours, as they are working towards the previous graduation requirements, which have changed as of September 2023.
+Grade 10 and 11 students are required to successfully complete 100 credit hours; and grade 12 students must complete 72 credit hours, as they are working towards the previous graduation requirements.